Muhammed-IB/DST_facade_design2/README.md

 This interactive tool ranks façade design alternatives using the Analytic Hierarchy Process (AHP), incorporating multiple performance metrics and user-defined weights.
 It supports real-time ranking, visualization, and consistency checks — powered by Streamlit, Google Sheets, and ahpy.

-It is part of a two-part decision-support framework that integrates parametric design, multi-objective optimization, and multi-criteria decision making.
+It a two-part decision-support framework that integrates parametric design, multi-objective optimization, and multi-criteria decision making.
 The framework employs the NSGA-II evolutionary algorithm with AHP in a browser-based Streamlit application.
 This setup enables stakeholders to explore trade-offs and prioritize project-specific objectives dynamically.
+Due to the absence of a single comprehensive dataset that includes both detailed performance metrics and the corresponding design parameters, the tool was implemented in two separate demos.
 🔹 This is Demo 1
 It uses a dataset with 201 alternatives and includes input parameters used in performance simulations, enabling both optimization and sensitivity analysis.
 However, it is limited to just two performance metrics: Energy Use Intensity (EUI) and daylight illuminance (UDI)